-As described earlier, invitations to tender templates require a clear demonstration of linkages with strategic aims and objectives.
+As described earlier, invitations to tender templates require a clear demonstration of linkages with the strategic aims and objectives of the NES Procurement guidelines.

 Principle 7 - Equality and Diversity

 NES has a commitment to ensure that everyone it deals with and employs are treated fairly and equally regardless of race, colour, gender, disability, age, ethnic or national origin, trade union activity or faith.
 NES's Equality Outcomes and Mainstreaming Report 2017-2020 reflects this commitment.
 In turn, these commitments are reflected in all Procurement processes and contract templates.
 All procurement documentation is reviewed annually, in consultation with the Equality and Diversity Adviser.